FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh6.googleusercontent.com/Zjv0YMGv5Jg-S4qDHQkPm0ZiJuOjAAGJuZqSs1pRqwgTrLzaXInNp6ooqIlJOHfqCJO50DeaeW4yjXhPjzZjYx1XU5vuGZf3fUaOJTKkXdjaGw6p2vNhdETg2GwB8y9AmUSgSJWWlai4cZVp5-PW)

 The webmap is a partial TAK client only.
-It displays all the connected clients and the COT sent from the moment in which it connects.
+It displays all the connected clients and the CoT sent from the moment in which it connects.
 Clicking on another tab closes the webmap, no memory of past events is kept.